wilddeer/blog/posts/en/2020-10-15 – SendGrid is going to hell/index.md

 The account is still banned, silence in the ticket.
 Astonishing how they just don’t give a fuck about paying customers.
 What the fuck is going on there?

 Obviously, we need to urgently switch to another service.
 While I was researching alternatives, someone suggested [Postmark](https://postmarkapp.com/) to [Tyoma](https://twitter.com/artpolikarpov).
-After such a fuck-up with SendGrid, I studied everything about Postmark: what kind of company, who are the founders, how many clients they have, how much they earn, reviews, the entire website inside out.
+After such a fuck-up with SendGrid, I studied everything about Postmark: what kind of company they are, who are the founders, how many clients they have, how much they earn, reviews, the entire website inside out.

 The guys made a very good impression, they give a fuck about what they’re doing: